f3d-app/f3d/doc/user/07-COMMANDS.md

 `toggle_volume_rendering`: A specific command to toggle `model.volume.enable` and print coloring information.
 No argument.

-`toggle_2d_mode`: A specific command to toggle 2D interaction mode (pan/zoom only, no rotation).
+`cycle_interactor_style`: A specific command to cycle between interaction styles (default, trackball, 2d).
 No argument.

 `stop_interactor`: A specific command to stop the interactor hence quitting the application.
 No argument.